Results tagged ‘ march 31 ’

 My point is this.
 If its Jeter or A-Rod or Abreu on second at the time, Oswalt probably forgets about the play at third and goes to first for the second out of the inning.

-I am a big fan of Wang despite the fact that he never seemed to pitch well in the playoffs.
+I was a big fan of Wang despite the fact that he never seemed to pitch well in the playoffs.
 He had a 55-26 career record with New York.
-Four years ago at his time I was hoping he’d settle in as the number three starter behind CC and AJ and have a great year.
+Five years ago at his time I was hoping he’d settle in as the number three starter behind CC and AJ and have a great year.
 That didn’t happen.
 When he did come back from his foot injury, probably a bit too early, he wasn’t able to replicate his old delivery and hurt his throwing shoulder.
 He underwent shoulder surgery and signed with the Nationals, finally making it back to a big league mound in late July of 2011.
 He got 11 starts for Washington during the second half of that season.
 He finished with a 4-3 record and the Nats re-signed him to a $4 million deal to pitch for them in 2012.
-He then regressed last year and Washington let him walk.
+He then regressed and Washington let him walk at the end of the 2011 season.
 I thought his career was over.
-But then came this year’s World Baseball Championships during which Wang pitched 12 effective innings for his native Taiwan.
+But then came the 2013 World Baseball Championships during which Wang pitched 12 effective innings for his native Taiwan.